-Support from K.Hannaford and library staff Using the Library
+Support from Miss Hannaford and library staff

+Using the Library

 The library provides an ever increasing range of resources to support students in their learning and recreational reading.
-The library focuses on the development of information literacy by providing access to print and non print resources.
+The library focuses on the development of information literacy by providing access to print and digital resources.
 Our operational philosophy is